Using CodeCompanion

 Automatically update a buffer

-The editor tool enables an LLM to modify code in a Neovim buffer.
+variable, enables an LLM to modify code in a Neovim buffer.
 This is especially useful if you do not wish to manually apply an LLM's suggestions yourself.
 Simply tag it in the chat buffer with @editor

 .